Will Martial Arts Help My Child Stop Worrying?

 Just click that link to read it on my site.

-Does Karate help with stress?
+Does Karate help relieve stress?

 As a general rule, Karate can help lower stress through a combination of breathwork, focus, and an exhaustive workout which allows for a healthy outlet for pent-up stress and anxiety.